-4.1 DHEA-S, and not DHEA, inhibited platelet aggregation caused by thrombin
+4.1 DHEA-S, and not DHEA, inhibits platelet aggregation thrombin-induced

-With the aim to investigate the role of DHEA and DHEA-S in platelet function, samples of gel-filtered platelets were stimulated with 0.3 mM DHEA-S or 10 nM DHEA.
+To investigate the role of DHEA and DHEA-S in platelet function, samples of gel-filtered platelets were stimulated with 0.3 mM DHEA-S or 10 nM DHEA.
 Neither DHEA nor DHEA-S were able to induce any appreciable aggregation of human platelets (Figure 4.1.1A) as indicated by the absence of variation in the transmittance of platelet samples for at least 5 minutes after the addition of both steroid molecules.
-Thus, platelets were preincubated for 1 minute with 0.3 mM DHEA-S, 10 nM DHEA or vehicle and then stimulated with 0.05 U/ml thrombin, a concentration that caused about 70% of platelet aggregation.
+Thus, platelets were pre-incubated for 1 minute with 0.3 mM DHEA-S, 10 nM DHEA or vehicle and then stimulated with 0.05 U/ml thrombin, a concentration that caused about 70% of platelet aggregation.
 Surprisingly, while DHEA, the active form of the hormone, did not exert any appreciable effect, DHEA-S inhibited the platelet response to thrombin (Figure 4.1.1A).
-To confirm this data, platelets were stimulated also with different agonists such as collagen (Figure 4.1.1B) and U46,619 (Figure 4.1.1C), a stable analogue of tromboxane A_2 (TxA2).
+To confirm this data, platelets were stimulated also with different agonists, such as collagen (Figure 4.1.1B) and U46,619 (Figure 4.1.1C), a stable analogue of tromboxane A2 (TxA2).
 Even with these agonists was possible to obtain a significant inhibition of platelet aggregation with DHEA-S, but not with DHEA.
 Considering the similarity of the results obtained with different agonists, the study has been continued using only thrombin.